Renting House in Germany

 Apartment Room Count in Germany

-The room counting system is another thing that trips up almost every newcomer.
+The room counting system is the other thing that trips up nearly every newcomer.
 In Germany, neither the kitchen nor the bathroom counts as a room (Zimmer).
-So when you see a listing for a 2-Zimmer-Wohnung, you’re looking at two counted rooms total, typically one bedroom and one living room, plus a separate kitchen and bathroom on top of that.
+A listing for a 2-Zimmer-Wohnung (two-room apartment) means two countable rooms, typically a living room and one bedroom, with the kitchen and bathroom on top of that.
+It is not a two-bedroom apartment.
+That distinction matters enormously when you’re searching under pressure.

-Erdgeschoss (EG) is the ground floor, which counts as floor zero in Germany.
-The 1.
+Erdgeschoss (EG) is the ground floor in Germany, equivalent to floor zero.
+The floor above it, the 1.
 Obergeschoss (1.
-OG) is the floor directly above it, equivalent to what Americans would call the second floor.
-Germany follows the European convention, so every floor number is one less than the US equivalent.
+OG), is what Americans would call the second floor.
+Germany follows the European convention where ground level does not count as the first floor.

 What Are the Terms of the Rental Agreement in Germany?